pyscaffold/pyscaffold/docs/index.rst

    files like tests and documentation are kept in their own separated folders).
    You can find some comments and useful links about this design decision in our :ref:`FAQ <faq>`.

+.. [#index2] Experimental features in PyScaffold are not considered stable and can change the way they work (or even be removed) between any releases.
+   If you are scripting with PyScaffold, please avoid using them.

 .. _Git: http://git-scm.com/